mongiardino/asst_prof_salaries/README.md

 |                                             |

 ## Plot
+Plotting was done in R using *ggplot* and *ggrepel*.
+Labels were added to 1/5th of dots, selected at random.

 ![plot](https://github.com/mongiardino/asst_prof_salaries/blob/main/salary_plot.jpg)
 **Fig. 1:** Average assistant professor salary against county-level cost of living for a family of four.
 All values are annual and expressed in thousands of dollars.
 Both a 1:1 line and a linear regression are plotted and used to classify universities into three categories.